Danny Oakes

-Daniel George "Danny" Oakes (July 18, 1911 - January 13, 2007) was an American midget car hall of fame driver.
+Daniel George Oakes (July 18, 1911 - January 13, 2007) was an American midget car hall of fame driver.

 Early life

 Daniel G. Oakes became interested in racing when he delivered morning and evening newspapers in his hometown of Santa Barbara, California.
 His favorite day was Monday.
 He viewed Model T cars powered by Frontenac motors parked outside a downtown Santa Barbara restaurant when the professional racecar drivers from San Francisco came to town.
 Oakes fantasized about the day he would become a race driver.

-He began attending races at Legion Ascot Speedway.
+Oakes began attending races at Legion Ascot Speedway.
 He built a black roadster with chrome wheels that he drove to the track.
 The car led to an opportunity to be a mechanic on a bootlegger's racecar.
 Oakes drove the car at warmups at area racetracks.

 Driving career

 Oakes began racing at Legion Ascot Speedway in 1932 at age 21 in the Class C for beginners.
 Legion Ascot Speedway closed down in 1936, and Oakes switched to midget cars.
 He won the Pacific Coast championship three times.
 Oakes was one of the drivers who was unable to race in the prime of his life during the four years of World War II, as all racing halted during the war.
 Oakes was a flight inspector at Lockheed.